Jérémie Carboni: Family and Education

-Carboni is the son of Jean-Michel Carboni (former diplomat, senior executive of Gaz de France and deputy CEO of Engie) and Régine Rozenker (a classical pianist).
-The family lived in Norway, France, Greece, Hungary and also in Italy (for 6 years) where he attended the Lycée français Chateaubriand in Rome.
-Then he studied at the Accademia di Belle Arti di Roma and at the Rome University of Fine Arts before graduating in filmmaking in Paris.
-He also studied briefly Political science.
+Carboni is the son of Jean-Michel Carboni, a former diplomat, senior executive at Gaz de France, and deputy CEO of Engie, and of a classical pianist.
+His family lived in Norway, France, Greece, Hungary, and Italy, where he resided for six years and attended the Lycée français Chateaubriand in Rome.
+He later studied at the Accademia di Belle Arti di Roma and the Rome University of Fine Arts, before completing a degree in filmmaking in Paris.
+He also undertook short-term studies in Political science.